shea256/emojicoding/README.md

 <Buffer e0 9c 56 3a 56 1d e6 ae>
 ```

-...then encode it with the buffer value:
+Then encode it with the buffer value:

 ```
 > var emojiKey = emojicoding.encodeToEmoji(keyBuffer); console.log(emojiKey)
 [ '🔨', '🌵', '🦖', '🍮', '✊', '🍷', '🧰' ]
 ```

-...or pass it in as a hex string:
+Or pass it in as a hex string:

 ```
 > var keyHex = keyBuffer.toString('hex'); console.log(keyHex)